 Lower Lights Christian Health Center Streamlines Population Health and Care Management with Azara Healthcare

-In two months, LLCHC decreased the number of patients with uncontrolled diabetes by nearly 9%
+In two months, LLCHC decreased the number of patients with uncontrolled diabetes by more than 33%

 Established in 2002, Lower Lights Christian Health Center (LLCHC) is a faith-based, nonprofit Federally Qualified Health Center (FQHC), serving more than 13,000 residents across underserved areas of Central Ohio.
 Reflecting its deep commitment to quality, whole person care, LLCHC provides a comprehensive set of essential health services, including medical, behavioral, vision, dental, counseling, food and nutrition to its predominantly uninsured population, regardless of the ability to pay.